fetchai/mettalex-market-maker/on-chain/pool-controller/README.md

 ## To run the tests:

-* Please setup .env before running tests for the port to run tests on
+* Please setup .env (PORT=8586) before running tests for the port to run tests on

 > npm install

 > cd on-chain/pool-controller

+> ganache-cli --deterministic (run in a seperate terminal)

 > bash setup.sh